Do you have student loan debt and are trying to get a mortgage? Learn how to get an FHA mortgage loan and the factors

 Investing student loans has been a hot button issue for many years.
 At the peak of the stock market in 2006, it was a commonly held belief that investing student loans was a wise and safe decision.

 Repaying student loans is an essential component of your financial future.
-We are all well aware of the growing animosity towards student loans, but the fact remains that they may be a necessary evil for many people.
+We are all well aware of the growing animosity toward student loans, but the fact remains that they may be a necessary evil for many people.
 That’s why we created the free Definitive Guide to Student Loan Debt.
-It’s important to also remember that, in moderation, […]
+It’s important to also remember that, in moderation, student […]

 When we think of investments, stocks and bonds are usually the first things that come to mind.
 But what about investments in human capital?
 Human capital usually refers to the knowledge or information you’ve acquired over a certain period of time.
 Most people do most of their investing in human capital early on in life: […]

 I recently wrote about managing your student loan repayment.
 Unfortunately, this process can be more complicated than it should be, and it becomes even more complicated when you are faced with multiple repayment strategies.
 In recent years, the U.S. government has unveiled new student loan repayment options aimed at easing the financial strain of individuals and […]